bhavyayedida/Fitdude/README.md

 # Hey, Hi:wave:

 ## About the Project :memo:
-fitdude is a fitness website.
+fitdude is a fitness website that keeps the user fit abd healthy.
 ## Built with
 The project is built with some technologies:
 1. Web Technologies